Empirical sandwich variance estimator for iterated conditional expectation g-computation: Introduction

 Here, the ICE g-computation estimator is expressed as a set of estimating equations \cite{stefanski_calculus_2002}, which allows the asymptotic variance of the ICE estimator to be consistently estimated using the empirical sandwich variance estimator \cite{wen_parametric_2021}.
-The primary benefit of this approach is that it provides a statistically consistent variance estimator that is more computationally efficient than the nonparametric bootstrap.
-Other benefits include the ability to stack estimating equations together to easily estimate the variance for transformations of parameters and incorporate other nuisance models.
-Finally, the ICE g-computation estimator can be more easily implemented using existing software for general M-estimators \cite{zivich_delicatessen_2022, saul_calculus_2020}.
+The empirical sandwich variance estimator has also been used for variance estimation with g-computation in settings without time-varying confounding \cite{stephens_augmented_2012, sjolander_regression_2016, reifeis_assessing_2020, tackney_comparison_2023}.
+Here, we illustrate the use of estimating equations for ICE g-computation in settings with time-varying confounding.
+The proposed approach has the usual benefits of ICE g-computation, in addition to providing a statistically consistent variance estimator that is more computationally efficient than the nonparametric bootstrap.
+This approach also allows one to easily estimate the variance for transformations of parameters and incorporate additional nuisance models by stacking estimating equations together.
+Finally, the ICE g-computation estimator can be readily implemented using existing software for generic estimating equations \cite{zivich_delicatessen_2022, saul_calculus_2020}.

 The structure of the paper is as follows.
 In section 2, the data and a sufficient set of identification assumptions for longitudinal data structures are reviewed.
 Section 3 reviews g-computation estimators in the setting of repeated measures and presents ICE g-computation as stacked estimating equations.
-The proposed M-estimator is assessed through a simulation study in section 4.
+The proposed implementation is examined with a simulation study in section 4.
 In section 5, the proposed ICE g-computation procedure is demonstrated in an illustrative example of estimating the effect of cigarette smoking on prevalent hypertension.
 Finally, section 6 summarizes the key results and notes how an estimating equation approach for causal effect estimation with longitudinal data can be expanded upon in future work.